-Don’t burn yourself out because Singapore as a country is designed in such a way that it can meet the needs of every traveler that sets on its proverbial shores.
+Well, don’t burn yourself out because Singapore has been intentionally designed in such a way that it can meet the needs of every traveller that steps foot on its proverbial shores.
 Don’t worry about planning your 48 hours in Singapore trip.
 With the right guidance, you can easily fit in all there is to see in this short period of time.
 You will actually be able to explore it better than most.

 If you are of the latter camp, then these tips will be right up your alley.
-Exploring Singapore is super easy to do on your own!
+Exploring Singapore is super easy to do on your own too and this blog is all the proof you need!

 How to spend 48 hours in Singapore